fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 Interestingly, the first three places are occupied by artifacts from web addresses.
 In the first plot (left), we can see the 20 most popular hashtags; most of the tags are relevant to the domain at hand.
-The local difussion suggested by the original tweets is not present.
+The local diffusion suggested by the original tweets is not present.

 ``` r
 round(sort(n_langs, decreasing=T)[1:10]/nrow(raw_tweets),3)*100